willcohen/wasmts/README.md

 **Current**: JTS 1.20.0 compiled to WebAssembly with JavaScript API

 **Note**: This is a proof-of-concept wrapper providing basic JTS functionality.
-The underlying WASM binary includes the full JTS 1.20.0 library, but most of it isn't exposed to JavaScript yet.
 Adding new functionality requires creating Java wrapper methods in `API.java`, exporting them to JavaScript using annotations, and handling type conversions.
 This isn't particularly difficult but it still isn't fully automatic.

 **[Request additional JTS features →](https://github.com/willcohen/wasmts/issues/1)**